Alluxio/alluxio/docs/en/api/POSIX-API.md

 alluxio.user.client.cache.size=10GB
 ```

-Data can be cached on ramdisk or disk.
+Data can be cached on ramdisk or disk based on the type of the cache directory.

 {% endnavtab %}
 {% endnavtabs %}